benj2468/ppl/week9/README.md

 ## Testing

-Testing is run by running `cargo test`.
+Testing is run by running `cargo test -- --nocapture`.
 If you don't have `cargo` installed, simply run `brew install rustup` and that should do the trick.
 The tests can be seen in [`week9/test/test.rs`](./test/test.rs)

+You can also use the `Makefile` to install necessary tools, and then test.

 ## Now for descriptions of each macro